ionos-cloud/terraform-provider-ionoscloud/docs/resources/vpn_wireguard_gateway.md

 ## Overview

-The `ionoscloud_vpn_wireguard_peer` resource manages a WireGuard Gateway within the IONOS Cloud infrastructure.
+The `ionoscloud_vpn_wireguard_gateway` resource manages a WireGuard Gateway within the IONOS Cloud infrastructure.
 This resource facilitates the creation, management, and deletion of WireGuard VPN Gateways, enabling secure connections between your network resources.

 ## Example Usage